rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 and blocks full of zeros can be abbreviated by using '::'.
 However, this can ony happen once in an IP address.

+An IPv6 address with embedded IPv4 is an IPv6 address where the last two blocks have been replaced by an IPv4 address. (see also: RFC4291, 2.2.3)

 **Module Configuration Parameters**: